isomerpages/moe-jieminpri/_information/Students/School Library.md

 1. No food or drinks allowed in the School Library.
 Place your water bottle/food container outside the School Library.
 2. Sanitise your hands <strong><u>before</u></strong> and <strong><u>after</u></strong> your time in the School Library.
 3. Take care of all library items: books, magazines and furniture.

+#### Online Public Access Catalogue (OPAC)

+Go to OPAC at [https://schoolibrary.moe.edu.sg/jieminpri](https://schoolibrary.moe.edu.sg/jieminpri) to find out about the latest books in the Library.
+You can also login to OPAC to:

+1. Search for books and their availability
+2. See your loan history

+OPAC will also make recommendations based on your loan history and search.
+Want to read and learn more?
+Quench your thirst for knowledge by accessing these online resources through the School eResource Repository on OPAC:
+*   e-Books
+*   e-Magazines
+*   Audio Books
+*   Videos

+**Accessing OPAC**
+Your login would be your Student ID number, all capitalised.
+E.g. **T**1234567**A**.
+Please visit the library to find out what the default password is.
+You will be prompted to change your password the first time you log in successfully.